 Some virtual assistants agree on an output-based agreement.
-This means that it doesn’t really matter how much time they spend working, for as long as they get the job done.
+This means that their total hours worked don't really matter, for as long as they get the job done.

 On the other hand, some virtual assistants are hired on a time-based agreement.
 They can start off rendering 20 hours each week at an agreed-upon time.
-Full-time VAs can work the usual 40 hours each week.
+Full-time VAs can work the usual eight hours per day or 40 hours each week.

-VAs who work part-time usually get paid an hourly rate.
-While others are full-time employees of a virtual assistant company.
+VAs who work part-time usually get paid an hourly wage, while others are full-time employees of a virtual assistant company.

 Where Can You Find Virtual Assistants?

-- There’s more accountability.
-If you hire a freelance VA, there’s always the risk of the assistant going MIA or leaving abruptly.
-A VA company usually hires full-time assistants, so this can help reduce the risk of turnover.
+- There’s More Accountability.
+If you hire an independent contractor, there’s always the risk of the assistant going MIA or leaving abruptly.
+A VA company usually hires a full-time assistant, so this can help reduce the risk of turnover.

-- You get an extra pair of eyes.
+- You Get an Extra Pair of Eyes.
 A good VA company will constantly monitor the work and progress of all of its assistants.
-They’ll help ensure that your assistant provides high-quality output.
+They’ll help ensure that your assistant provides high-quality work.

 How Do You Hire a Virtual Assistant?

-Before you begin the hiring process, it’s important to understand your needs.
-So before you contact a virtual assistant company, ask yourself: what tasks/roles do I want to outsource to a virtual assistant?
+Before you begin the hiring process, it’s important to have a good understanding of your needs.
+Before you contact a virtual assistant company, ask yourself: What tasks/roles do I want to outsource to a virtual assistant?